Quick Quiz

 Option b – I, III, IV, V, VI

-Who appoints the Chief Minister of any of the state in India?
+Who appoints the Chief Minister of a State in India?

 (a) President of India